datocms/old-website/src/docs/ui-extensions/sdk-reference.md

 #### `extension.getFieldValue(...pathChunks)`

 Returns the value of a specific field.
-To get the value of the current field the extension is attached to see you can use [`extension.fieldPath`](/docs/ui-extensions/sdk-reference/#extensionfieldpath).
+To get the value of the current field the extension is attached to, use the [`extension.fieldPath`](/docs/ui-extensions/sdk-reference/#extensionfieldpath) option.

 ```js
 // get the value of the 'title' field